manikumarkagita/hackathon/index.md

 <h3> Rules for joining the DNB Hackathon</h3>
 <p>1.
 All team members have to be on the DNB payroll (permanent or contractor).</p>
 <p>2.
 Participants can join more than one team if they are willing to.
 In the case, if a participant is qualified for more than one team in top three, he/she will get only one prize.</p>
 <p>3.
-When registering a team, team leader must fill the rquired information of the team members in the registration form of DNB Hackathon program along with the selected problem statement.</p>
+When registering a team, team leader must fill the rquired information of the team members in the registration form of DNB Hackathon along with the selected problem statement.</p>
 <p>4.
 Teams obtaining first, second or third place only get a prize.</p>
 <p>5.
 A 5 member Jury (50% external and 50% internal) will decide on the 10 teams having to present for the Jury and the subsequent teams one, two and three.</p>
 <p>6.
 Your proposed solution must be on slides (Powerpoint) with max of 8 slides (excluding cover slide).</p>